Boondocking Mobile Internet Connectivity for RVs and Boats

 - Verizon - Has the most nationwide LTE coverage, and is usually a top pick for travelers, although frequently congested.
-In early 2022, their 5G mid-band coverage should increase substantially.
+In 2022, their 5G mid-band coverage should increase substantially.

 - AT&T - Close second to Verizon in terms of LTE coverage but also generally less congested.
 Their 5G long range coverage beats Verizon's and their mid-band 5G is being deployed slower than other carriers as of early 2024.

 Coverage Map Comparison

-Below is a quick comparison of the four carrier's native LTE & 5G (the darker color) coverage maps, taken from the January 2022 HD Map update from our app, Coverage?, and for Dish, from their report in June 2023 to the FCC National Broadband Map.
+Below is a quick comparison of the major carrier's native LTE & 5G (the darker color) coverage maps, taken from the May 2022 HD Map update from our app, Coverage?, and for Dish, from their report in June 2023 to the FCC National Broadband Map.

 For more on the carriers for RVers & Cruisers: